ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 ## Limitations

 The watchdog does not handle errors thrown during the editor or context initialization (by e.g. `Editor.create()`) and editor destruction (e.g. `Editor#destroy()`).
-Errors thrown at these stages mean that there is a serious problem in the code integrating the editor with your application and such problem cannot be easily fixed by restarting the editor.
+Errors thrown at these stages mean that there is a problem in the code integrating the editor with your application and such a problem cannot be fixed by restarting the editor.